almerindo/traceability/README.md

 # Example Code

-## Logging the trackId in all method
+## Logging the trackId in all methods
 > **File:** index.js
 ```js
 import traceability from 'traceability'